austin-putz/Linux/ssh_guide/README.md

   2) change permissions, `$ chmod 600` for both private/public key (on host)

-  3) add pubkey to authorized keys by just copy/paste with vi or any text editor (on host)
+  3) add pubkey to authorized keys by just copy/paste with vi or any text editor (on host Ubuntu)
       * For this you should just be able to do `cat key_name.pub >> authorized_keys`

       ![authorized_keys file](/ssh_guide/authorized_keys.png?raw=true "authorized_keys file")